PATRIC3/p3_docs/docroot/user_guides/other/msa_viewer.md

   3. The multiple sequence alignment in the main body of the visualization.

 ### Gene tree
 The gene tree on the left-hand side is generated using FastTree (Price 2009) and Gblocks (Castresana 2002).
-Clicking on a single sequence item in the tree selects that item.
+Clicking on a single sequence item in the tree selects that item, as indicated with a small check mark and a red line in the tree.
 A set of corresponding actions becomes available in the vertical green Action Bar on the right side of the visualization.
 Also, additional information and metadata about the selected item will be displayed in the information panel on the far right.
 See figure below.

 ![MSA Viewer - Nucleotide](../images/msa_node_select.png)